Colombia with Kids: 3-Week Family Itinerary

 Rodadero is also a great base for day trips to Tayrona National Park.
 On our last full day in Rodadero we teamed up with Magic Tour Colombia to review their day trip to Playa del Cabo San Juan.

-A tropical beach in Tayrona National Park, Colombia
+Tropical beach in Tayrona National Park on a Colombia family itinerary.

 Minca is a fun little backpacker town located in the Sierra Nevada mountains.
 It’s a relative newcomer to the Colombian travel scene, so it’s still in the early stages of its tourist development (which is both good and bad).

 Our 50-minute private transfer from Rodadero to Minca was mostly along a very scenic mountain road.
-Minca is so small that it only has two main roads, but it is bursting with restaurants, tour companies and shopping.
+Minca is small, with only two main roads, but it still has plenty of restaurants, tour companies and shops.

 No surprise, we spent our two full days in Minca hiking the beautiful countryside.
-Our first day we enjoyed a beautiful hike to La Calendaria, a small cocoa and coffee farm.
-We joined a short cocoa tour which was interactive enough to be interesting for the kids.
-We all got to try tasting the cocoa at its many stages of production.
+Our first day we enjoyed a beautiful hike to Finca La Calendaria, a small cacao and coffee farm.
+We joined a short cacao tour which was interactive enough to be interesting for the kids.
+We all got to try tasting the cacao at its many stages of production.

-Kids enjoy a hot chocolate at the La Calendria cacao farm in Minca, Colombia
+The Brewer children drinking hot chocolate at Finca La Candelaria cacao farm in Minca, Colombia.

 Swimming under waterfalls is one of the best things to do in Minca, and there are several to choose from.
 Pozo Azul is the most popular waterfall in Minca, but we like to avoid crowds so we opted to hike to the Marinka Waterfalls.
 It’s a beautiful natural setting and there are good facilities to ensure your visit is an enjoyable one.

-A family sits on a large hammock in front of the Marinka Waterfall in Minca, Colombia
+The Brewer family sitting on a large hammock in front of Marinka Waterfall in Minca, Colombia.

 We spent our first full day in Cartagena aimlessly wandering the labyrinth of streets within Old Town Cartagena.
 It’s so much fun to put Google Maps away and simply wander the streets of colonial Cartagena, allowing yourself to get lost.